 The most extensively applied chemical inducer is rapamycin, which directly inhibits mTORC1 and thus stimulates autophagy.85 Still, it is essential to note that the working dose should be cautiously selected since rapamycin at relatively high dosage can inhibit autophagy flux and hence lead to misinterpretation.86 More natural stimuli of autophagy are serum starvation and amino acid deprivation, which can be used as a positive control in studies with the aim of identifying autophagy inducers (e.g. NPs).78b

 3-Methyladenine (3-MA) and Wortmannin are both known to negatively regulate autophagy through inhibition of PI3K,87 and are thus commonly used to identify the role of autophagy in NP-induced cell death.
-However, also in this case the experimental conditions should be well optimized because for example prolonged periods of their administration can lead to enhancement of autophagy flux being the exact opposite of what we aim for.87 Furthermore, chemicals that influence lysosomal activity by alkalinization of its acidic lumen (e.g. chloroquine)88 or inhibition of lysosomal enzymes (e.g. pepstatin A) will block lysosomal fusion and consequently result in an accumulation of autophagosomes.
+However, also in this case the experimental conditions should be well optimized because for example prolonged periods of their administration can lead to enhancement of autophagy flux being the exact opposite of what we aim for.87 Furthermore, chemicals that influence lysosomal activity by alkalinization of its acidic lumen (e.g. chloroquine)88 or inhibition of lysosomal enzymes (e.g. pepstatin A) can inhibit lysosomal fusion and/or block the breakdown of the sequestered cargo in the autolysosome.

 A general issue seen with these chemical modulators, especially with those just described, is their lack of specificity for autophagy.
 Indeed, they influence other cellular processes that can indirectly affect autophagy.
 It is therefore recommended to combine chemical modulation with other approaches such as genetic inhibition or functional knockdown of relevant Atg genes.78b, 89